biocore/empress/README.md

 ![empress_plain_first_outlier_2](docs/moving-pictures/img/empress_plain_first_outlier_2.png)

 We can see that our ASV is present in only 1 *left palm* sample.
 You can select multiple metadata columns.
 While the table here does not give us information about the abundance of this feature, we can easily search the feature name in the [feature table summary visualization](https://view.qiime2.org/visualization/?src=https%3A%2F%2Fdocs.qiime2.org%2F2020.6%2Fdata%2Ftutorials%2Fmoving-pictures%2Ftable.qzv&type=html) artifact created previously in the QIIME 2 Moving Pictures tutorial.
 From there we see that this particular feature has a total abundance of 2, which is another strong indicator of a non-biological read.
-Try clicking the external nodes in a few other outlier branches.
+Try clicking the tips in a few other outlier branches.
 Do you see a similar pattern?
-Now try clicking on an external node of one of the shorter branches.
+Now try clicking on a tip of one of the shorter branches.
 Notice the much improved classification!

 We can also locate specific features of interest using the search bar at the top of the main menu.
 For example, in our feature-table the most abundant ASV is `4b5eeb300368260019c1fbc7a3c718fc`.
 Paste this name in to the search bar and click *Search*.
 This feature’s tip in the tree is now highlighted with a bright green circle.